Here are 18 important tips to prevent teacher burnout!

 1. Don’t overextend yourself

 More hours does not create better results.
-We should meet the requirements of our job and focus on impacting the students within the job description.
-Additional rehearsals, weekend performances, and other unpaid activities should be minimized.
-Should these added opportunities significantly improve the ensemble, we should choose carefully and try to empower the students to perform without us whenever possible.
+Instead, we should meet the requirements of our job and focus on impacting our students within our job description.
+As a result, additional rehearsals, weekend performances, and other unpaid activities should be minimized.
+When we believe an added opportunity can significantly benefit our ensemble, we should then only begin to considerate it.
+Additionally, we can empower our singers to perform without us whenever possible.

 3. Change with the seasons